 (The summons may also include appropriate forms for return of service.)

 D. Summons; by whom served.
-In civil actions any process may be served by the sheriff of the county where the defendant may be found, or by any other person who is over the age of eighteen (18) years and not a party to the action, except for writs of attachment, writs of replevin, and writs of habeas corpus, which shall be served by any person not a party to the action over the age of eighteen (18) years who may be especially designated by the court to perform such service, or by the sheriff of the county where the property or person may be found.
+In civil actions, any process may be served by the sheriff of the county where the defendant may be found, or by any other person who is over the age of eighteen (18) years and not a party to the action, except for writs of attachment, writs of replevin, and writs of habeas corpus, which shall be served by any person not a party to the action over the age of eighteen (18) years who may be specially designated by the court to perform such service, or by the sheriff of the county where the property or person may be found.

 NOTICE AND RECEIPT OF SUMMONS AND COMPLAINT